dagargo/elektroid/README.md

 * Moog Little Phatty and Slim Phatty
 * Novation Summit and Peak

-While Elektroid is already available in some GNU/Linux distributions such as Debian or Ubuntu, it can also be easily installed on other distributions with [Flatpak](https://flathub.org/apps/io.github.dagargo.Elektroid).
+While Elektroid is already available in some GNU/Linux distributions such as Debian or Ubuntu, it can also be easily installed on other distributions via Flatpak.

 ## Installation